remaudcorentin-dev/python-allrecipes/README.md

 - img: if exists, image of the recipe.

 ##### AllRecipes.get return a dictionary like :
-- ingredients: string list of the recipe ingredients (including quantites)
+- ingredients: string list of the recipe ingredients (including quantities)
 - steps: string list of each step of the recipe

 ### OnGoing features :